serverlessworkflow/specification/specification.md

 ```

 We can then define a correlation rule, through which all consumed events with the "hospitalMonitorSystem", and the "com.hospital.patient.heartRateMonitor"
-type that have the **same** value of the "patientId" property to be correlated to the created workflow instance:
+type that have the **same** value of the `patientId` property to be correlated to the created workflow instance:

 ```json
 {